 Symmetry is also dominantly evident in Traditional house plans.
 Typically, if a den is located to the right off the entry, you'll find another room, like a bedroom, to your left off the entry to offset the den.
 This also allows us to achieve the symmetry on the exterior of the home through the balance of the windows on the front of the home along both sides of the entry.

 Can I have a basement in a Traditional plan?

 Yes.
 The style of the Traditional house plan is perfect to include a finished or unfinished lower level and all of the plans in our portfolio are drawn with unfinished foundation plans.
 Something we're seeing more of in recent years is the placement of the stairs to reach the lower level.
-The atrium-stairs is gaining traction in the Midwest where homeowners are placing the stairs to the back of the home with a landing that leads out to the back yard through a patio door on the landing.
+The atrium stairs are gaining traction in the Midwest where homeowners are placing the stairs to the back of the home with a landing that leads out to the back yard through a patio door on the landing.
 Another set of stairs leads you from the landing into the lower level from the patio door.
 This allows us to place a wall of windows over the stairway making an abundance of natural light available to the open living space.
-This type of setup works for lots that are not sloped enough for a full walkout basement, but sloped enough for a daylight lower level.
+This type of setup works for lots that are not sloped enough for a full walkout basement but sloped enough for a daylight lower level.

 As with every basement, you'll have to determine, either through a contractor or by looking at the neighbors, whether basements are common in your area of the country.

 What colors are most popular in Traditional style homes?